austanss/fargo/README.md

 Fargo is a research model designed to simulate American social security policy and its macroeconomic outcomes in a reliably reproducible, digitized, and computational manner.

 ## Purpose
-**This model is being developed for ongoing academic purposes, and thus will take absolutely zero external feedback or contribution for the purposes of preserving academic integrity.**
+~~**This model is being developed for ongoing academic purposes, and thus will take absolutely zero external feedback or contribution for the purposes of preserving academic integrity.**~~

+*This model's purpose has long since been served, and there is no further application.*